kineticstoolkit/kineticstoolkit_doc/src/python_while.md

     i += 1
 ```

-Here is a more practical example, where we convert a list of measurements from meters to mm:
+Let's get this into practice, with this example where we made some measurements stored in metres in a list.
+We want to convert this list to another list where the measurements are in millimetres instead:

 ```{code-cell}
 # We have some measurements in meters: